$urlRouterProvider

 rule that returns the url path.
 The function version is passed two params:

-and $location
+$injector and $location services.

 {object}